 Of course, you can always try to make your niche disappear a bit by using the same tile in the niche, but unless you’re very intentional with your size and tiling, it’s probably not going to line up perfectly.

 I think it depends on the look you like, though, because it can also be a refreshing break for your eye and break up a wall of tile.
-If we had clear glass for the shower door, I might be more into the niche idea, but since we have a grid on the glass, I’m worried it would look super busy.
+I guess I’m still worried it would look busy.

 If you like the look of a niche it’s a super practical shower storage option, and, since you literally indent it into the wall, it’s a great space saver for a small shower.
 I don’t think it’s going anywhere anytime soon.